COMPLIANCE WITH THE PUBLIC SECTOR EQUALITY DUTY - ANNUAL STATEMENT AUTUMN 2023

 In carrying out their functions, public bodies, such as schools, are required to have due regard to the need to:

-- Eliminate discrimination and other conduct that is prohibited by the Act;
+- Eliminate unlawful discrimination, harassment and victimisation, and other conduct that is prohibited by the Act;

 - Advance equality of opportunity between people who share a protected characteristic and people who do not share it;